-Coronavirus worries are hollowing out the Game Developers Conference.
-Here’s who isn’t going.
+Blizzard and Amazon are the latest to cancel GDC plans.
+Here’s who’s not going.

 GDC also announced that 10 companies from China won’t be attending.

-These high-profile withdrawals also come on the heels of other companies pulling out of the PAX East event in Boston, a fan event.
+These high-profile withdrawals also come on the heels of other companies pulling out of PAX East, a fan event.
 Both events are still scheduled to happen.
 GDC said that San Francisco’s Moscone Center will undergo more stringent cleansing and disinfecting practices.

 Read more: